JGCRI/gcam-doc/gcam-usa.md

 For industrial energy use, emission factors for future years are applied assuming industrial sector vintaging is being used, which could lead to discontinuity if not.

-The GCAM-USA Reference scenario reflects current rules and legislation, with one additional GDP control in place.
-These assumptions are shown in Table 2.
+Note that the air pollutant representation in GCAM-USA takes a different paradigm than in core GCAM.
+Air pollutant emissions are implemented as a CLE (Current LEgislation) scenario, reflecting current rules and legislation with one additional GDP control in place, although the impact of any endogenous technology changes are taken into account.
+This is done to support work on energy-emissions interactions over the next 20-30 years (out to 2050).
+Some emissions start to increase again by that point.
+This behavior is especially seen in nonroad transportation due to minimal legislation represented that impacts future year emissions as well as a lack of GDP control.
+Table 2 reflects the CLE approach by sector.

 **Table 2: Summary of controls applied by sector**